The bonus benefits of intense high volume training

 The best serratus-exercise is not an abs-exercise

-Daniel Schou
+Daniel Schou Abs and serratus

 The abs and mid-section are truly important when one is in pursuit of a visibly impressive physique worthy of being called "chiseled".
 If one takes it a step further and zooms in on the different parts of the abs, the serratus really stands out as a most exclusive muscle.
 If you are muscular you can display good upper abs even when your body fat percentage is rather high - bodybuilders that are really lacking in overall aesthetics can still display a kind of six pack, be it bloated and less than satisfactory, but still, undeniably a six pack – but for the serratus to be really visible requires you to be in great shape.
 Defined and clearly visible serratus muscles makes for a truly statuesque and chiseled look.
 They are the difference between looking “only” rather healthy and being top notch.